-Genesis 18:2: "And he lift up his eyes and looked, and, lo, three men stood by him:

-and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground,

-- 3 And said, My Lord, if now I have found favour in thy sight, pass not away, I pray thee, from thy servant: - 4 Let a little water, I pray you, be fetched, and wash your feet, and rest yourselves under the tree: - 5 And I will fetch a morsel of bread, and comfort ye your hearts; after that ye shall pass on: for therefore are ye come to your servant.
+Genesis 18:2-5: "And he lift up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground, And said, My Lord, if now I have found favour in thy sight, pass not away, I pray thee, from thy servant: Let a little water, I pray you, be fetched, and wash your feet, and rest yourselves under the tree: And I will fetch a morsel of bread, and comfort ye your hearts; after that ye shall pass on: for therefore are ye come to your servant.
 And they said, So do, as thou hast said."

-Despite the fact that this is a very well-known story, I think there's something going on here that is almost universally overlooked.
-Verse two tells us that "three men stood by him".
+Although this is a well-known story, there's something

+going on here that's easy to overlook.
+Verse 2 tells us that "three men stood by him".
 But who are these three men?
 Verse 1 gives us the answer: